alecive/alecive.github.io/_posts/cv/2016-10-13-CV-AlessandroRoncone.md

   {% when 15 %}  fifteen
 {% endcase %}{% endcapture %}

 Energetic and resourceful Robotics Engineer with more than {{ yearDiffStr | strip_newlines }} years' research experience and a proven publication track record.
 Motivated by intellectually challenging projects as well as personal achievements, I pride myself on possessing a very diverse set of skills.
-I am capable of pursuing individual research aimed at the development of novel applications, but I particularly love to be part of a team with bright people working toward ambitious ideas.
-I am enthusiastic toward the design and the realization of innovative applications, and I love to work hard in pursuance of them.
+I am capable of pursuing individual research aimed at the development of novel technologies, but I particularly love to be part of a team with bright people working toward ambitious ideas.
+I make robots work, and I do so by implementing scalable, robust, and elegant code.

 ---
 {: class="no-print"}

- * Research Engineer with extensive background in a number of different fields, from Humanoid Robotics to Human-Robot Interaction.
+ * Research Engineer with extensive background in a number of different fields, from Humanoid Robotics to Human-Robot Interaction and Advanced Manufacturing.
  * Research interests: robotics, kinematics, computer vision, tactile sensing, calibration, machine learning, sensor fusion, multisensory integration.
- * Substantial background in applying optimization techniques to real-world robotic applications: knowledgeable in particular about [IPOPT](https://projects.coin-or.org/Ipopt), a software designed for large-scale nonlinear optimization problems.
-Experience with control engineering and signal processing.
  * _C++ developer_, with a deep knowledge of the _YARP_ and _iCub_ software libraries.
 Growing experience with the _ROS_ middleware and the _Baxter_ robot.
+ * Proven ability to manage multiple projects and supervise multiple people while meeting challenging deadlines.
+ * Substantial background in applying optimization techniques to real-world robotic applications.
+Experience with control engineering and signal processing.
  * Obsessed by two things: _pixel-perfect graphics_, and _bit-perfect code_.
 This website is intended to showcase the former; for the latter, stalk me on [GitHub](http://github.com/alecive/), or take a look at some of the GitHub organizations I belong to: [Robotology](https://github.com/robotology) and [ScazLab](https://github.com/scazlab).
- * Long-time Linux user, and active contributor to the Linux FOSS community.
-Past experience in Graphic Design, with a number of success stories and employments.
+ * Strong presentation/communication skills thanks to experience in giving both technical and non-technical talks to both small and big groups, tailoring to the audience.
+Presented to major international robotics conferences, as well as several outreach events, ranging from exhibitions and fairs, to live TV shows and various interviews.
+ * Confident in writing technical reports as well as scientific papers.
+Authored and co-authored numerous international peer-reviewed scientific articles and journals.
+Some experience with research grant writing.

 # Summary